 Dealing With a U.S. Tax Refund Delay?
 Here Are the Reasons for the Hold-Up

 It’s a fact: People despise waiting.
-In 2019, the stationery supply company BIC asked people how long they were willing to wait before becoming frustrated.
+The stationery supply company BIC once asked people how long they were willing to wait before becoming frustrated.
 Respondents reported losing their patience after just 16 seconds of waiting for a web page to load, 18 seconds of looking for a pen, and 25 seconds of waiting for a traffic light to change.

 Unfortunately, the wait time for a tax refund wasn’t included in the BIC study.
 Like it or not, most people wait around three weeks for a tax refund, but errors, oversights, identity theft, or claiming certain refundable credits can lead to even longer delays.
 We wanted to uncover the main reasons for a delayed tax refund and what you can do to avoid screaming, “Where’s my refund?” next year.